preparetocast/gatsby-using-morning-dew/content/posts/player-hooks-sunless-citadel/index.md

 The adventure needs to provide a narrative structure that can work for *all* the characters.
 It needs NPCs to serve as the secondary cast for the main characters to play off of.
 NPCs can also be the proximate motivators for action, because nation-building is all well and good but we need *particular* farmers to talk to about the boar destroying their fields.

+It's this last that drives the need for *character* hooks.
+For each PC, we need to know why they get involved at all, what they expect to get out of it.
+(We should also have a *rough* idea what they will *actually* get out of it in terms of their character arc, but obviously that's hard to know in advance.
+If we knew exactly how the characters were going to develop, we wouldn't need to actually play the games.)

 [^challenge]: [The Angry GM calls mastery "challenge"](https://theangrygm.com/how-to-motivate-a-bunch-of-lying-liars/), but I hate that term.
 A version of the game in which you had to eat a pinecone every time you rolled a die would be more *challenging*, but good luck finding players who would prefer that game.